nf-core/website/src/content/special-interest-groups/animal-genomics/meetings.md

 ---
 title: 'Meetings'
-subtitle: 'When and where the Animal Genomics group meetss'
+subtitle: 'When and where the Animal Genomics group meets'
+groupName: Animal Genomics
 ---

 # Meeting schedule